MohammedAshraaf/AI-Course-edX/README.md

 # Introduction to AI edX course

-implementation for the the algorithms introduced in introduction to AI course from university of Columbia through edX
+Implementation for the the algorithms introduced in introduction to AI course from university of Columbia through edX

 ## Getting Started

-Download the files then run the main file and the usage is going to appear to you
+Download the files for any project you'd like then run the main file and the usage is going to appear to you

 ### Prerequisites